 Incubator Research Labs: Autonomous Vehicle Avatar

-What becomes possible in a world of autonomous cars when there is no longer a driver?
-Where instead everyone is a passenger?
-This question has driven the car industry to research new concepts for vehicle interior displays.
+What becomes possible in a world of autonomous cars, where, sans drivers, everyone is a passenger?
+Where attention can be cleaved from task-based driving and roads take on the mechanics of a hive mind.
+This question has driven the car industry to research new concepts for vehicle interior experiences and displays.
 One company* approached the Gray Area team, hoping to bring an artistic perspective to their design process.
 They were looking to develop an avatar that lives on the car dashboard and compliments this new type of automobile experience.
-The avatar would need to have the ability to change form and animate in response to the passengers’ moods, music playlists, and driving data.
+The avatar envisioned would transform and animate in response to the passengers’ moods, music playlists, and driving data.

 Gray Area staff members Josette Melchor and Chelley Sherman offered to work on the project along with 3D artist and developer, Ray McClure.
-Ray is a member of the Gray Area Cultural Incubator program where his interactive studio, Dreamboat, studies multi-user VR meditation and generative soundscapes.
-The project’s development is a great model for collaboration between digital artists at Gray Area and corporations seeking creative inspiration.
+Ray’s interactive studio, Dreamboat, studies multi-user VR meditation and generative soundscapes.
+Ray is also a VR mentor for the Gray Area Cultural Incubator program.

 Our collaborator desired an organic look and supplied examples of an artist mixing paint as a form of performance or video art.
 Over the course of 3 months our teams met weekly to develop a digital experience that blends the artistic references and shape shifting requirements.